jc-hackett/jc-hackett.me/index.md

     <h1>Jeremiah Hackett, LCSW</h1>
     <p class="sub">Clinical Coach</p>

 I work with men in their twenties and thirties.
-My clients are typically creatives and developers looking to harness their imagination without decreasing their focuus
+My clients are typically creatives and developers looking to harness their imagination without decreasing their focuus.

+Here's my brief annotated bibliography: <br>
+Bibliography

 Drop me an email: <br>
 jeremiah at gmail dot com.